 People shared the news, the real one about the people’s representative who mysteriously disappeared after disagreeing with the royal family at the last meeting or the woman who fell pregnant without the permission from the from her seigneury who was found dead on the side of the road.

 The seigneuries became ruthless, enjoying making life hell for the lower classes.
-They were even said to enjoyed making each other fall in ruin.
+They were even said to enjoy making each other fall in ruin.
 The senate was too bothered by other things to even consider that this was deemed punishable, so the seigneuries continued their war.

 The fifteen senators who backed up the royal family were often seen as princes, to enter a senator’s household was no small feat for a peasant.
 They were respected by other people as they could talk and be let in the presence of a member of the royal family.